-Rich has been a storyteller since he was a kid.
-When he was around 10, he turned the tables on his parents: he started reading to his family after dinner every night (his favorites were The Lemonade Trick and The Big Joke Game, by Scott Corbett, but Encyclopedia Brown stories were a big hit as well).
+I’ve been a storyteller since I was a kid.
+When I was around 10, I turned the tables on the parents that had instilled a love of books in me: I started reading to my family after dinner every night (my favorites were The Lemonade Trick and The Big Joke Game, by Scott Corbett, but Encyclopedia Brown stories were a big hit as well).

 For the technologically inclined

 All attached to and running on a Mac